eadsjr/pgdoc/doc/TO_DO_LIST.md

 TODO: Finish writing CRUD examples
 TO DO: redo the CRUD store() example data so that if each is run in order, the database examples work out nicely.
 Multiple players on the team, etc.
 TO DO: CRUD RETRIEVE case for exclude usage
-TODO: CRUD UPDATE case for exclude usage
+TO DO: CRUD UPDATE case for exclude usage
 TO DO: CRUD UPDATE case for maxMatch usage
 TO DO: CRUD UPDATE case for search usage
 TO DO: CRUD UPDATE example for maxMatch 0
+TODO: CRUD DELETE case for maxMatch (to avoid over deletion)
-NOPE: TO DO: CONSIDER: Drop str/parse from CRUD examples
+TODO: CRUD RETRIEVE case for maxMatch (to avoid flood of data) NO PE: TO DO: CONSIDER: Drop str/parse from CRUD examples
 TODO: Adjust CRUD examples so they are not dependent on each other... each should work fine in isolation
 TODO: Add a quickstart that is less thorough and more to the point then the CRUD examples.
 It uses final case type stuff only, rather then building up.
 Making use of IDs, maxMatch 0/1.
+TODO: Renumber fixed IDs in CRUD examples to start at -1

 ERROR HANDLING
 TODO: Sort and clean up error codes.